nicoma/hf2gcode-GUI/README.md

 If you want to test the serial mode without a physical GRBL board, you can emulate a null‑modem cable using `socat`:

+With Serial

-1. Create a pair of virtual serial ports:
+1. In a terminal (1)
    socat -d -d pty,raw,echo=0,link=./ttyV0 pty,raw,echo=0,link=./ttyV1

+2. In another terminal (2), connect to the other side (`./ttyV1`) and act as a fake GRBL: socat - /dev/pts/Y,raw,echo=0

-2. In the GUI, set:
+3. In the GUI, set:
    - Mode: Serial
    - Port: `./ttyV0` or the corresponding `/dev/pts/X` that socat reports
    - Baud: 115200

-3. In another terminal, connect to the other side (`./ttyV1`) and act as a fake GRBL:
+     put a input text then start

+   You will see G‑code lines printed, and can answer `ok` followed by Enter to simulate GRBL acknowledgements in terminal (2).

+With telnet

+1. In a terminal
+   nc -l -p 2300

+3. In the GUI, set:
-    socat - /dev/pts/Y,raw,echo=0
+   - Mode: Telnet
+   - Host: 127.0.0.1 Port:2300
+     put a input text then start

    You will see G‑code lines printed, and can answer `ok` followed by Enter to simulate GRBL acknowledgements.